Join over 10 million users

 In this article, we will explore the core of employee experience, including its importance, ways of improvement, and strategies for creating an incredible and satisfied employee journey.

-Employee experience (EX) is what your employees encounter, witness, and feel in their tenure in an organization.
+Employee experience (EX) is what your employees encounter, witness, and feel during their organizational tenure.
 It impacts everything from your organization to your bottom line.
-If you are going to neglect this, you might as well do it at your peril.
+If you neglect this, you might as well do it at your peril.